KristiyanDinev/DevNotes/asp.net/EntityFrameworkCore.md

 Now let's see how to run queries.

->*Note: We have not configured the table in EF Core, so it should use the model name for table name by default.*
+>*Note: We have not configured the table in EF Core, so it should use the model name for the table name by default.*

 ### Select